Independence Day (State of Somaliland)

-Independence Day of Somaliland is an annual celebration and a public holiday in Somaliland and neighbouring Somalia that commemorates the proclamation of independence of the short-lived State of Somaliland on 26 June 1960.
+Independence Day of Somaliland is an annual celebration and a public holiday in Somaliland and neighbouring Somalia that commemorates the proclamation of independence of the short-lived independent State of Somaliland on 26 June 1960.

-In the late 19th century, the territories of what is now Somalia and Somaliland was divided between Britain and Italy.
+In the late 19th century, the territories of what is now Somalia and Somaliland were divided between Britain and Italy.
 During the Second World War, British Somaliland was invaded by Italian troops, but the British eventually regained control of it.
 After the war, British Somaliland remained a British protectorate, but it was decided that British Somaliland and the Trust Territory of Somaliland (formerly Italian Somaliland) would be united as a single independent state after a prolonged transition period.

 On 26 June 1960, British Somaliland gained independence as the State of Somaliland.
 On 1 July, the country united with the former Italian Somaliland to become the Somali Republic.
 The anniversaries of both events are now celebrated as public holidays in Somaliland and Somalia.